Our mission is to provide high quality physical education and school sport.

 The School Games Mark.

 The School Games Mark rewards schools for their commitment to the development of competition across their school and into the community.
-Badby were awarded the Gold award in summer 2019, 2020 and 2021 for our commitment to providing competitive sport across the school.
+Badby were awarded the Gold award in summer 2019, 2020 and 2021.